Windows

 Worklet Details

-What the Remote Control Remover does
+What the Windows Remote Control remover does

-Why remove Automox Remote Control from endpoints
+Why remove Automox Remote Control from Windows endpoints

 How Automox Remote Control removal works

-Remote Control removal requirements
+Windows Remote Control removal requirements

-• Windows 10, Windows 11, Windows Server 2016, or later
+• Windows 10, Windows 11, Windows Server 2016, Windows Server 2019, or Windows Server 2022

-• Local Administrator privileges on the endpoint
+• Local Administrator privileges on the endpoint (the default Automox agent context already meets this)

 Expected state after Remote Control removal